brodieabrew/cs408-lab2/README.md

 From within the project directory run the following command:

-`npm install`

-Once the modules have been installed, you can open the project using:

 `code .`

 Open "index.html" from the file explorer window and use the